HuJake/grafana-dashboards/README.md

 3. The service is in Alpha state.
 4. Currently we do not support histograms using PromQL + Grafana and the sysdig backend
 5. We do not support Prometheus scrape configs (so you will be missing metrics like job, instance, up)
-6. The label names might be a bit different as we do not support relabeling rules or recording rules
+6. The label names might be a bit different as we do not support relabeling rules or recording rules.
+7. You will have to increase the agent metric count limit to 3000

 That said we are continually improving the backend PromQL service endpoint.